tkaleas/Raytracer/Raytracer/README.txt

 RayTracer Notes
 ----------------

-In addition to the core things of the RayTracer I have completed the additional things.

-Extra Credit

 Transparency/Refractions - Objects that are transparent will modulate the color behind them at a refractive index provided by the paramater
 							in the configuration.
 Transparent objects can still reflect but are not blinn-phong lit, and cast shadows.